Karlheinzniebuhr/pinescript_strategies/README.md

 # pinescript_strategies
-A collection of good pinescript strategies
+A collection of my favorite pinescript strategies